Written by Allen Crowely

 “Nope.
 And I don’t believe Lincoln held the class hostage or would ever point this thing at a person.”

-She still couldn’t fathom that she was being questioned about Lincoln’s physics project instead of about a lifeform that could easily destroy the school and potentially even the planet.
+She still couldn’t fathom that she was being questioned about Lincoln’s physics project instead of about the creature they brought to school that could possibly destroy the planet.

 “Foul what up exactly, Ms. Tenderly?”